chriskiehl/re-wx/README.md

 ## re-wx in 5 minutes

 re-wx has just a few core ideas: Elements, Components, and rendering.
 Everything else is achieved by combining these 3 ideas into larger and larger things.
+3 things

+A re-wx application consists of three steps.

+1. define your application view
+2. Rendering  it to produce a wx object
+3. kick off the wx Main Loop.

 ### Starting small: Hello World